Jaspreet000/blocklycode/README.md

-# Visual Code Studio - Block-Based Programming Environment
+# Blockly - Block-Based Programming Environment

 A modern, responsive web application that provides a visual programming environment using Blockly.
 This tool allows users to create programs by dragging and dropping blocks, making programming more accessible and intuitive.